counterbeing/homepage/hugo_tech_blog/themes/after-dark/README.md

 </iframe>
 ```

-Additional information and examples are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.
+To help get you started, After Dark includes a _Shortcode_ taking advantage of this feature, enabling you to easily create [lazy-loaded `figure` elements](#shortcodes) within your markdown content.

-**Caveat:** Currently this feature only supports lazy-lazyloading of _content_.
-If no lazyloaded content is detected on a page the feature will not be activated and the lazysizes library will not be loaded.
+Additional information and examples, including how to set-up and use LQIP (Low-Quality Image Placeholders), are available on the [lazysizes] repository on GitHub.

-## Related Content
+### Related Content

 Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.

 Related content surfaces content across sections by matching taxonomy tags.
-If if finds related content it will automatically output it in reverse chronological order below the byline of your post content.
+If After Dark finds related content, it will automatically output a list of links to that content in reverse chronological order below the byline of your post content.

 By default After Dark will display up to 7 items by title along with their reading times.
 You can limit the number of items displayed by setting the following optional parameter in the `[params]` section of your `config.toml` file: